 TGaz Editor: Change the following paragraphs after Figure 9-61c.x

-One STA Info field with AID11/RSID11 field equal to 2044 is present in a Ranging NDP Announcement frame when Ranging NAP Announcement is for TB NDP ranging.
-The STA Info field with AID11/RSID11 field equal to 2044 is the first STA Info field within Ranging NDP Announcement frame.
-The STA Info field with AID11/RSID11 field equal to 2044 carries TSF[21:6] when the RSTA transmits Trigger Poll frame that proceeds the Ranging NDP Announcement frame.
+The STA Info field with AID11 subfield equal to 2044 is present in Ranging NDP Announcement frames when part of the TB ranging measurement exchange.
+It is used to carry the Partial TSF subfield.
+The Partial TSF subfield contains 16 bit of the RSTA’s TSF time, TSF[21:6], of when the RSTA transmitted the Trigger Poll frame that preceeded the Ranging NDP Announcement frame carrying this STA Info field with AID subfield equal to 2044. (#3222)

 The Token field is set to the value of Token field of the Trigger Poll frame whose partial transmission TSF time is carried.